keefo/NeewerLite/README.md

 By following these steps, you can quickly add support for your Neewer light and start controlling it using NeewerLite.

+# It does not recognize my RGB light as RGB light, what to do?

+If you are have a Neewer RGB light but, the app does not show it as RGB light, then you could follow these steps:

+1. Use a Bluetooth app to find the name of your light.
+2. Use the name to add a test in **NeewerLite/NeewerLiteTests/NeewerLiteTests.swift**.
+3. Run test to see what is the light type based on name.
+4. If you got light type is 62 in step 3, then goto **NeewerLite/NeewerLite/Model/NeewerLightConstant.swift** and add this number into getRGBLightTypes function.
+5. Compile and run to test.

 # License

 Follow NeewerLite, the code and examples of this project is released under MIT License.